rougier/bootstrap-rst/README.rst

 =============

-Bootstrap RST offers an easy access to the `bootstrap <http://getbootstrap.com>`_ framework using the restructured text markup language.
+Bootstrap RST offers an easy access to the `bootstrap <http://getbootstrap.com>`_ framework using the `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ markup language.
 Bootstrap RST provides a set of new directives and roles (row, column, button, list, etc.) that allow seamless integration of the bootstrap framework.
 Have a look at the source of this page for example and see below for what is available so far.